scality/Zenko/docs/docsource/operation/Introduction/Conceptual_Framework.rst

 please—to the admin, buckets are essentially tenants aggregated in a cloud storage deployment.
-From an end user’s perspective, a bucket simply appears as a networked storage location, for example, “accounting,” “bioinformatics-lab,” “daily-video-backup,” or any other organizational unit that makes sense.
+From an end user’s perspective, a bucket simply appears as a networked storage location, for example, “accounting,” “bioinformatics-lab,” “video-backup,” or any other organizational unit that makes sense.

-Zenko can fetch buckets from one location—a Scality RING private cloud, for example—and replicate them to designated cloud storage locations on other clouds.
+Zenko can fetch buckets from one location — a Scality RING private cloud, for example — and replicate them to designated cloud storage locations on other clouds.
 A company may, for example, store its data by departmental buckets to local cloud, then replicate that cloud storage location to several other public or private clouds for storage redundancy, rate-shopping, or other